bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/fedimint.md

 ## Justin introduces FediMint

-Speaker 2: 00:01:03

 It's a little bit like Bitcoin and there are sort of different facets to it.
 So, let me think how to best explain it.
-So I guess one way I'll start from just like the obvious thing.
+I'll start from just like the obvious thing.
 So one thing that it's a layer two technology basically or you know whatever you layer two layer three whatever you want to call it.
 And it it works really well with the layer two technologies like with Bitcoin and then with lightning.
 So that's kind of how to think of it.